ubie-oss/terraform-provider-lightdash/docs/resources/project_role_member.md

 page_title: "lightdash_project_role_member Resource - terraform-provider-lightdash"
 subcategory: ""
 description: |-
-  Lightash the role of a member at project level
+  Lightdash the role of a member at project level
 ---

 # lightdash_project_role_member (Resource)

-Lightash the role of a member at project level
+Lightdash the role of a member at project level

 ## Example Usage